Lolisolera/word-mastermind/README.md

 To do so, you enter guesses and the game will provide feedback for each letter of your guess:

-* a letter that is placed in the correct spot will be marked green
+* a letter that is placed in the correct spot will be marked blue
-* a letter that is present in the target word, but incorrectly placed will be marked yellow
+* a letter that is present in the target word, but incorrectly placed will be marked pink
 * the unmarked letters are simply not present in the target word

 All submitted guesses have to be valid words.

-To make it easy, the keyboard at the bottom of the screen will highlight the statuses of each letter: present (green), not present (dark gray), unknown (light gray).
+To make it easy, the keyboard at the bottom of the screen will highlight the statuses of each letter: present (blue), not present (dark gray), unknown (light gray).

 ## Running the program